katshaze/project0/README.md

 * Winner of each game displayed on screen (inc. special effects)
 * Wins tallied (until a screen refresh)
 * Click anywhere reset function each time a game ends
-* Link to a version where you play against the computer (the two versions are separate web pages)
+* Play against the computer (easy) version (the two versions are separate web pages with a button linking them to each other)

 ## Extra snazzy bits
 * Blowfish puffs up for a win.

 ## Problematic bits
-* AI version bugs: human can click in a spot already taken and the computer will take this as its cue to play its turn.
-* Winning combinations code too hardcoded; not yet useful for knowing _which_ squares are the winning squares or for scaling into a larger board.
+* Winning combinations code are a bit hardcoded; not very efficient for scaling into a larger board.
 * Updates to style & functionality mean updating both versions since they've been separated, causing extra work

 ## TODO